NCBI-Codeathons/vcf-4-population-genomics-team-elder/README.md

 ### Covid_Wave_Code Directory:
 - Code generating aggregated minor allele frequency data and mutation frequency data within the population.
 Each dominant lineage wave is given its own code directory.

+MAF_Predictors.pptx: Presentation Slides for the Codethon Final Presentations

+LineageTrends_withMinorAlleles.xlsx: Includes Population Frequency of Minor Alleles per SARS-CoV-2 Nucleotide Position for Variants of Concern (pink highlight is pop_freq>1%).
+Table annotates three or more SARS-CoV-2 VOC lineages with all greater than 1% population frequency  with relevant mutations at same position.

 ## Results
  ![Workflow](Hist_maf_SARS-CoV-2_Lineage.png)